Camas Culture Art Block

 Everybody has a culture!
 Share and celebrate yours through art.

-The 250th anniversary of the United States of America will be happening in 2026 and towns all across the nation will be holding events in their communities to celebrate!
+The 250th anniversary of the United States of America was in 2026 and towns all across the nation held events in their communities to celebrate!
 The Camas Culture Art Block on 5th Avenue in Downtown Camas celebrates the wide variety of cultures that call Camas home.
-Alongside our Fourth of July celebrations, the new Camas Culture Art Block artwork will be unveiled on July 4, 2026.
-As a result, the theme for this installment is:
+Alongside our July First Friday celebration “One Community, Many Hands: Celebrating America’s 250th!”, the new Camas Culture Art Block artwork was unveiled on July 3, 2026.
+The theme for this installment is: What’s YOUR American Story?

 ——————————